-How To Create A Buyer Persona
+How To Create A Customer Persona

-“A buyer persona is a composite sketch of a key segment of your audience.
+“A customer persona is a composite sketch of a key segment of your audience.
 For content marketing purposes, you need personas to help you deliver content that will be most relevant and useful to your target audience.”

 Source – Ardath Albee

-B2B buyer personas can be complex
+B2B customer personas can be complex

 There are typically more stages involved in the B2B purchasing process, than in B2C.
 Because of this, you cannot just rely on marketing to your one, super -targeted customer and then call it a day.